Ahmed-AG/k8s-quick-start-tutorial/task1.md

 ...
 ```
 Notice that we can create, delete, get and describe resources.
 We will later work with the following resources:
-- Pods: An abstraction over a container run time such as Docker
+- Pods: An abstraction over a container run time such as Docker.
-- Deployments: we dont directly work with pods instead we create deployments that could have multple pods doing the same task
+- Deployments: we dont directly work with pods.
+Instead, we create deployments that could have one or mulitple pods performing the same task.
-- Services: Provide way to access a set of deployments (and so pods), typically through an endpoint (IP Adress and Names)
+- Services: Provide way to access a set of deployments (and therefore pods), typically through an endpoint (IP Adresses and Names).
-- ConfigMaps: We will use ConfigmMps to store information that is needed accross deployments
+- ConfigMaps: We will use ConfigmMps to store information that is needed accross deployments.
 - Secrets: Very similar to ConfigMaps except it is meant for secret values.
 We will use Secrets to store Database credentials.